Roberto Cofresí: Establishing a reputation

 By 1823 Cofresí was probably on the crew of the corsair barquentine El Scipión, captained by José Ramón Torres and managed by his cousin (the first mayor of Mayagüez, José María Ramírez de Arellano).
+(Note: This ship is also known as Esscipión or Escipión.)
 Historians agree, since several of his friends and family members benefited from the sale of stolen goods.
 Cofresí may have joined to evade the authorities, honing skills he would use later in life.
 El Scipión employed questionable tactics later associated with the pirate, such as flying the flag of Gran Colombia so other ships would lower their guard (as she did in capturing the British frigate Aurora and the American brigantine Otter).
 The capture of Otter led to a court order requiring restitution, affecting the crew.
 At this time, Cofresí turned to piracy.
 Although the reasons behind his decision are unclear, several theories have been proposed by researchers.
 In Orígenes portorriqueños Ramírez Brau speculates that Cofresí's time aboard El Scipión, or seeing a family member become a privateer, may have influenced his decision to become a pirate after the crew's pay was threatened by the lawsuit.
 According to Acosta, a lack of work for privateers ultimately pushed Cofresí into piracy.

 The timing of this decision was crucial in establishing him as the dominant Caribbean pirate of the era.
 Cofresí began his new career in early 1823, filling a role vacant in the Spanish Main since the death of Jean Lafitte, and was the last major target of West Indies anti-piracy operations.
 While piracy was heavily monitored and most pirates were rarely successful, Cofresí was confirmed to have plundered at least eight vessels and has been credited with over 70 captures.
 Unlike his predecessors, Cofresí is not known to have imposed a pirate code on his crew; his leadership was enhanced by an audacious personality, a trait acknowledged even by his pursuers.
 According to 19th-century reports he had a rule of engagement that when a vessel was captured, only those willing to join his crew were permitted to live.
 Cofresí's influence extended to a large number of civil informants and associates, forming a network which took 14 years after his death to fully dismantle.